piku235/JungiThemeBundle/Resources/doc/loading-theme-mappings.md

 ### Overview

-Each of theme mapping loader service has reference to the `jungi.theme.manager` service so all load operations will use this theme manager service.
+Each of theme mapping loader service has reference to the `jungi_theme.manager` service so all load operations will use this theme manager service.
 To accomplish the loading you've got available the **load** method.
 This method has only one argument responsible for the path to a theme mapping file.